 How are suppliers’ targets worked out?

 As scheme administrator, we’re responsible for setting suppliers’ obligations.
 We do this using a calculation based on their share of the gas and electricity supply market.
-This is determined by ECO legislation.
+This is determined by the ECO3 Order.

 The ECO register